aws-samples/cloudfront-chargeback-logging/README.md

 done
 ```

+An alternative method for distributed testing would be using the [Distributed Load Testing Solution from the AWS Solutions library](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/).

 4. If this is the first-time using Athena in your AWS account, then you must setup
 an Amazon S3 output bucket for query results.
 There is a banner to walk you through